daniel5151/clicky/README.md

 - Assembler & C source-code maps (for easier Debugging)
     - This would likely be implemented as part of [arm7tdmi-rs](https://github.com/daniel5151/arm7tdmi-rs), as it isn't something iPod specific.
+    - **update:** I've slapped _something_ together (see `src/debugger/asm2line.rs`) but it really should be rewritten.
+I think a good approach might be to write a gdb stub.
+I mean, how hard could that be?

 ## Long-term plans